 How, working together, we can build accessibility and universal design into our communities to ensure everyone is able to engage and participate

-The marquee event for the 2021 campaign is an outdoor concert this fall.
-In the months leading up to the concert, we’ll be active in the community though our Every•Body•Matters Event Series.
+During the campaign, we’ll be active in the community through our Every•Body•Matters Event Series.
 Funds raised from the campaign will be used to purchase and install equipment to improve accessibility within the homes of select recipients.

 A MORE ACCESSIBLE COMMUNITY